lucia-cufre/lucia-cufre/README.md

 🚀 Always exploring new technologies and improving my craft—open to connecting and sharing knowledge!

+📚 Currently studying Web3 and Blockchain development to expand my skill set and dive into the decentralized future!

 ----
 ## 🚀 Skills
 * JavaScript.js